Sanitation Standards for Barbering Tools Every Pro Should Follow

 How often should I clean my barbering tools?

-Is soaking tools in Barbicide enough?
+Is soaking in Barbicide enough?

-What if I forget to clean a tool?
+What if I forget to clean something?

 How does Barbae Miami keep its barbering tools clean?